Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -Name
-Specify the name of the cluster.
-If not given, it will be same as resource group name.
+Specify the name of the cluster, if not given it will be same as resource group name

 ```yaml
 Type: System.String